runeberry/PlayerMadeQuests/docs/parameters/spell.md

 [[File:SpellWatch.PNG|thumb|Toggle this feature on or off with: &lt;br/&gt;`/pmq watch-spells`]]

 Many actions that your character performs in game are considered "spells" for the sake of gameplay and will work with this quest condition.
-Beyond your spellbook, things like Skinning, [https://classic.wowhead.com/spell=18517/pattern-mooncloth-bag learning patterns], or using your [https://classic.wowhead.com/spell=8690/hearthstone Hearthstone] are all considered spell casts.
+Beyond your spellbook, things like Skinning, [learning patterns](https://classic.wowhead.com/spell=18517/pattern-mooncloth-bag), or using your [Hearthstone](https://classic.wowhead.com/spell=8690/hearthstone) are all considered spell casts.

 Since it can be difficult to figure out exactly which spells you should put in your quests, PMQ provides a **spell-watching tool** that you can activate with the chat command `/pmq watch-spells`.
 When enabled, this will print a message containing the spell name, spell ID, and (if applicable) target name for every successful spell that your character casts.
 Simply enable scanning and then perform whatever action(s) you want to be part of your quest, and take note of the spells that it reports.